rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Those who forsake the law praise the wicked, but those who keep the law strive against them. ^2804

-Evil men do not understand justice, but those who seek the Lord understand it completely. ^2805
+Evil men do not understand justice, but those who seek the LORD understand it completely. ^2805

 Better is a poor man who walks in his integrity than a rich man who is crooked in his ways. ^2806